-PREREQUISITE(S)/COREQUISITE: None.
+PREREQUISITE(S)/COREQUISITE: AR1610

-REQUIRED TEXT/RESOURCE MATERIALS: No textbook is required.
+REQUIRED TEXT/RESOURCE MATERIALS: The auxiliary fee for this course will cover some of the materials needed (plaster, alginate, mold-making supplies, woodshop incidentals such as screws, glue, sandpaper, etc.)

-The auxiliary fee for this course will cover some of the materials needed (plaster, alginate, mold-making supplies, woodshop incidentals such as screws, glue, sandpaper, etc.) Materials for individualized projects will need to be purchased as the course proceeds.
+Materials for individualized projects will need to be purchased as the course proceeds.
 Depending on the scale and nature of your projects, the cost can range from \$200-\$350 for the year.

-DELIVERY MODE(S): lecture/lab (on site)
+DELIVERY MODE(S): lecture/lab